icopy-site/awesome/docs/awesome/awesome-indie.md

 - **[MicroConf](http://www.microconf.com/)** [$]

-  "The worlds biggest conference for the worlds smallest self-funded software companies".
+  "The world's biggest conference for the world's smallest self-funded software companies".
 It has two editions, one more focused to starters, and another one focused on growth.
 Both last two days.
 Las Vegas.
 Run by [Rob Walling](https://twitter.com/robwalling) and [Mike Taber](https://twitter.com/SingleFounder).

 - **[MicroConf Europe](http://www.microconfeurope.com/)** [$]